adatalab/colorhunt/README.md

 ![](dribbble.png)

 ### color_hunt()
-Import the colors from dribbble!
+Import the colors from dribbble using `color_hunt()`!
+For reproducibility, color codes are going to copy to your clipboard.
+Paste (Ctrl + V) the color code into your script.
+There is no need to crawling every time.

 ```
 library(colorhunt)
 library(ggplot2)